linked-solutions/slds/README.md

 ```
 If the SPARQL endpoint needs authentication the username and password can be
 specified as properties of the SPARQL Endpoint resource itself.

+### SSL Certificates

+SLDS conatains code to accept any SSL certificate the SPARQL Server (or the man
+in the middle) uses.
+Override `RootResource.createHttpClient()` for some serious
+security.